 - It fights skin breakouts.
 It is not uncommon to find skin breakouts on the body.
 This can be a reaction to a drug, health condition, or numerous other factors.
 The right moisturiser will help fight those breakouts and help the skin return to its original shape.
 However, some skin conditions might not be eradicated due to their severity, but the right moisturiser can protect them from getting worse.

 - It helps dry skin.
 Not everyone has moist skin, some people need moisturisers to keep the skin hydrated.
-If you have dry skin, you should carefully choose a cream or lotion depending on the cause of your dry skin.
+If you have dry skin, you should carefully choose a CBD face cream or CBD body cream depending on the cause of your dry skin.

 - It keeps your skin healthy.
 The right moisturiser can work wonders for your skin keeping it fresh, subtle and evenly toned.